webby-the-dev/webby-the-dev/README.md

 ![](https://komarev.com/ghpvc/?username=WebbyNFT)

 ## ❗IMPORTANT INFORMATION ❗
 **I stopped ALL of my projects after starting to work on the [Glitch](https://twitter.com/glitchnft_).
 It contains all features that I made previously.
-Join our [Discord](https://discord.com/invite/5cw4pRv5pP) and get FREE Beta key.**
+Join our [Discord](https://discord.com/invite/5cw4pRv5pP) to get a key.**

 ##
 ### Hello 😃